blakeblackshear/frigate/docs/docs/configuration/reference.md

     # Optional: Objects to save recordings for. (default: all tracked objects)
     objects:
       - person
-    # Optional: Restrict recordings to objects that entered any of the listed zones (default: no required zones)
-    required_zones: []
     # Optional: Retention settings for recordings of events
     retain:
       # Required: Default retention days (default: shown below)